Smart Spending

 The Advancement of Smart Phones and How They Affect Us and the World

-The term smartphone is to mobile phones equipped with advanced software, hardware, connectivity, and implementation to facilitate electronic transactions and data communications.
-Smartphones have been around since the late ‘90s.
+The term smartphone refers to mobile phones equipped with advanced software, hardware, connectivity, and implementation to facilitate electronic transactions and data communications.
+Smartphones have been around since the late ’90s.
 It took a little longer for them to catch on than most other breakthrough technologies, but they’ve grown exponentially in the years since.
 Now that we’re living in a world where more people are walking around with smartphones in their pockets than the total population of any country, it makes sense to address one of their myriad fascinating effects: how phones help make our cities smarter.

 How smartphones affect the way we interact